kubernetes/community/contributors/devel/sig-testing/testing-strategy.md

 ###  Testing Strategy for Specific Features/Areas

-If your focus is on a specific feature or area within Kubernetes, consider this strategy:
+If your focus is on a specific feature or area within Kubernetes, it is your responsibility to ensure that tests for that a) run in the CI and b) remain healthy.
+SIG Testing provides the *tooling* for running tests, but is not responsible for *running* specific tests.

+ Consider this strategy:

 1. **Periodic Jobs:**
     - Run expensive E2E tests periodically (e.g., every 6 hours).